pmahnke/mahnke-cocktails/recipe/tom_and_jerry.md

 - Pour: Add all ingredients directly to the glass
 - Glassware: Tea Cup
 - Garnish: Grated nutmeg
+- Special Prep: Add the batter, rum and cognac to the cup and mix.
+Top with the hot water.

 </div>
 <div class="subrecipe" markdown="1">